HarshaNinganna/HarshaNinganna/README.md

   A secure, OTP-authenticated voting system built with Django, providing a responsive interface and reliable database integration.

 - **[4Castly](https://github.com/HarshaNinganna/4castly)**
-  A weather application using the OpenWeatherMap API with real-time weather updates, weekly forecasts, and dynamic user experience.
+  A weather application using the OpenWeatherMap API with real-time weather updates, weekly forecasts, and a dynamic user experience.

 - **[Portfolio](https://github.com/HarshaNinganna/Portofolio)**
   An interactive and responsive portfolio showcasing my work, skills, and achievements, with seamless navigation and a modern UI.